NWChemEx/Chemist/docs/source/developer/design/architecture.rst

      system component.

 Quantum mechanics.
-   The heart of quantum chemistry is that chemistry is fully described by quantum mechanics.
-Thus whatever chemical question we have, quantum mechanics should be able to answer.
-Since we want to get an answer from quantum mechanics, it's best to phrase the question using quantum mechanics, and we thus also need a software representation of quantum mechanical concepts.
-(TODO: this is supposed to motivate operator/wavefunction components).
+   Quantum chemistry is predicated on the fact that chemistry can be fully described by the equations of quantum mechanics.
+Since we want to get an answer from quantum mechanics, it's best to phrase the question in terms of quantum mechanical objects such as operators and wavefunctions. and we thus also need a software representation of quantum mechanical concepts.

 Classical mechanics.
    Quantum is expensive some mix of QM and classical mechanics is likely to be